leifkemp2-bjss/golang-academy/README.md

 ## File Storage
 Some programs in this repository create files that are stored in either assignments/files, or todoapp/files.

+## Future Plans
+If I get the time to work on this repository after the academy finishes, I'd like to implement an SQL database of some form, though I'm currently unsure how to do so.
+I would also like to explore more black box testing, which I attempted with the first version of the thread safe test code, but it was a struggle to get it to work properly.

 ## Credits
 Alex Edwards - Simple Flash Messages in Golang https://www.alexedwards.net/blog/simple-flash-messages-in-golang